MUnique/OpenMU/docs/Bots.md

 there — buffing something that never takes effect, and never getting as far as attacking.

-Level-up points follow a per-class build modelled on what players actually play: an agility/shield meta on reset servers, guide-style builds on classic ones, chosen automatically by whether the reset feature is configured.
-Classes with two viable archetypes (a warrior or a wizard Magic Gladiator, a pure or an energy Blade Knight) roll one per bot, and a stat which hits a server's maximum overflows into the rest of the build.
+Level-up points follow a per-class build from the community stat guides, independent of the server type: the class decides the stats, and on reset servers the vitality a character actually receives is capped at a modest, per-bot target — shield and agility-based defense tank there, while classic servers keep the guide's plain vitality percentage.
+Classes with two viable archetypes (a warrior or a wizard Magic Gladiator, a pure or an energy Blade Knight, an archer or a supporter Elf) roll one per bot, and a stat which hits a server's maximum overflows into the rest of the build.

 Bots evolve like players do.
 The second-generation class change happens at level 200 — the same assignment the class-change quest performs — and the master class